 • The greatest BC differences between observations at the Community site and Landfill site were observed during the highest activity levels (working hours on working days).
-Over the 16-yr monitoring period, the median BC difference was 0.190 μg/m3 (mean difference of 0.291 μg/m3) lower at the Community site when the winds were from the landfill.
+Over the 17-yr monitoring period, the median BC difference was 0.180 μg/m3 (mean difference of 0.271 μg/m3) lower at the Community site when the winds were from the landfill.
 Median BC concentrations during working hours on non-working days were approximately equal between the Community and Landfill sites when winds were from the landfill.
-During the highest activity levels in Year 16, the median BC difference was 0.178 μg/m3 (mean difference of 0.092 μg/m3) lower at the Community site when the winds were from the landfill, indicating no evident landfill contribution to BC levels at the Community site.
+During the highest activity levels in Year 17, the median BC difference was 0.026 μg/m3 (mean difference of 0.003 μg/m3) lower at the Community site when the winds were from the landfill, indicating no evident landfill contribution to BC levels at the Community site.

 BC concentrations were higher at the Community site than at the Landfill site when the wind was from the SoCAB in the working hour categories, but they were slightly lower during non-working hour categories.
 This suggests increased regional BC concentrations contributing to BC levels at the Community site.
+In Year 17, BC concentrations were higher in all categories at the Community site than at the Landfill site when winds were from the SoCAB.

 Figure 6-5.
-Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) based on the 16-yr monitoring period dataset.
+Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) based on the 17-yr monitoring period dataset.
 Negative values represent lower BC concentrations at the Community site, while positive values represent higher BC concentrations.

 Figure 6-6.
-Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) based on the 16-yr monitoring period dataset.
+Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-5) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) based on the 17-yr monitoring period dataset.
 Negative values represent lower BC concentrations at the Community site, while positive values represent higher BC concentrations.

 Figure 6-7.
-Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) based on the Year 16 (2023) dataset.
+Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) based on the Year 17 (2024) dataset.
 Negative values represent lower BC concentrations at the Community site, while positive values represent higher BC concentrations.

 Figure 6-8.
-Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) based on the Year 16 (2023) dataset.
+Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-5) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) based on the Year 17 (2024) dataset.
 Negative values represent lower BC concentrations at the Community site, while positive values represent higher BC concentrations.